 It wasn’t until I stood up and turned around that I realized exactly how crazy things had become.
 That was when I realized that there were three police cars behind me, with a fourth one pulling up.
 Meadow Street — normally a quiet, residential street in a small rural town in sleepy northwest Connecticut — had been turned into a 3-ring circus.
-There were now so many so many police cars that the road was closed to traffic, and two cops were standing in the middle of the road, discussing the difficult, dangerous situation they were facing.
+There were now so many police cars that the road was closed to traffic, and two cops were standing in the middle of the road, discussing the difficult, dangerous situation they were facing.

 That situation would be me.
 A slightly pudgy, middle-aged chiropractic doctor riding a three-wheeled bicycle.
 You see, I apparently was guilty of having the unmitigated gall to ride my bicycle on a public street, in broad daylight.
-Which, as I cruised through the center of town, offended the delicate sensibilities of a Connecticut State Police lieutenant, and sent him off into what eventually looked like a steroid-fueled rage.
-And I was apparently so frightening to the good lieutenant that he mustered all of the available manpower to make sure I didn’t litter or something while he was giving me a ticket.
+Which, as I cruised through the center of town, offended the delicate sensibilities of a Connecticut State Police sergeant, and sent him off into what eventually looked like a steroid-fueled rage.
+And I was apparently so frightening to the good sergeant that he mustered all of the available manpower to make sure I didn’t litter or something while he was giving me a ticket.

 “Let me see your driver’s license!” he growls.